Otann/wrench/README.md

 - `:info` to print to `*out*` if validation failed
 - `:spec` spec-compatible (including any predicate) to validate the value, defaults to `string?`
+- `:name` name of the environment variable, defaults to capitalised name of the keyword (ignoring namespace) with dashes replaced with underscores
 - `:require` fails validation, if value is missing, default is `false`
 - `:default` to provide a fallback value if it is missing
 - `:secret` to hide value from `*out*` during validation, default is `false`